1 – Paddle & Cocks LLPv.10

 2.1 – We will provide legal services upon the terms set out below and contained in our accompanying Engagement Letter and documentation.
-Paddle & Cocks LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) and we must comply with the SRA’s requirements in force from time to time, including the SRA Code of Conduct 2011 and the SRA Accounts Rules 2011.
-Both documents can be accessed via the SRA’s website at: www.sra.org.uk/solicitors/handbook/.
+Paddle & Cocks LLP is authorised and regulated by the Solicitors Regulation Authority (SRA) and we must comply with the SRA’s requirements in force from time to time, including the SRA Standards and Regulations 2019 and the SRA Accounts Rules 2019.
+Both documents can be accessed via the SRA’s website at: https://www.sra.org.uk/solicitors/standards-regulations/.
 The SRA is the independent regulatory arm of the Law Society of England and Wales, our professional body.

 2.2 – The contract between you and us for the provision of any services by us shall comprise of the Engagement Letter sent to you by us in relation to any specific matter together with any appendices or supplements or written variations thereto; and these Terms of Business (together “the Contract”).
 In the event of any conflict between the Engagement Letter and or accompanying documents and these Terms of Business, the Terms of Business shall prevail.

 2.3 – If we have commenced the provision of services (for example by gathering information or giving initial advice) prior to your receiving our Engagement Letter and or these Terms of Business, then notwithstanding that the Contract is made after the provision of such services, the Contract and the terms therein shall be deemed to apply retrospectively from the commencement of such services.

 3.1 – Our responsibilities include advising you on the law, following your instructions, reviewing your matter regularly, and discussing with you whether the potential outcomes justify the expense and risks involved with your matter.
 However, the nature of many types of legal work is such that it is not possible to guarantee a particular outcome.